demo0302/RetailStore1/README.md

-# Shopify - a simple eCommerce app
+# Market Hub -  eCommerce app

-Welcome to my E-commerce App!
+Welcome to Market Hub E-commerce App!
 This project is a  e-commerce application built using React, Tailwind CSS, Vite, TypeScript, Mysql  and Redux Toolkit.
 It aims to showcase various features commonly found in e-commerce platforms.

 ## Features